Scroll Top

 Exhibitor Break

-Jay Shaw, Assistant Chief of Emergency Management and Public Information with the Winnipeg Fire Paramedic Service
+Panel Moderator – Jay Shaw, Deputy Chief of Safety, Emergency Management and Public Information, Winnipeg Fire Paramedic Service

 Canad Inns Destination Centre Polo Park